mfro/cerium-trifluoride/README.md

 ## Rust CEF bindings

 Rust language bindings and minimal wrapper around the CEF C API.
-The goal of this library is to enable use of CEF without directly using unsafe or extern code.
+The goal of this library is to enable use of CEF without directly using unsafe or extern code and no more.

 ### Repository Layout